 - Today, we produce about 300 million tonnes of plastic waste every year, which is nearly equivalent to the weight of the world’s human population

-Sadly, with this level of consumption comes the environmental problems emanating from the production and disposal of plastic.
+Sadly, with this level of consumption comes the climate problems emanating from the production and disposal of plastic.

 The production process of plastic has traditionally been powered by fossil fuels, a core contributor to the world’s rising temperatures.
 If our current plastic production grows as currently planned, the emissions produced could reach 1.34 gigatons per year.
-This is equivalent to the emissions released by more than 295 new 500-megawatt coal-fired power plants by 2030.
+This is equivalent to the emissions released by more than 295 new 500-megawatt coal-fired power plants by 2030, damaging the climate.

 The disposal of plastic is equally problematic, with our heavy consumption leading to the irresponsible discarding of excess plastic waste.
 In fact, our oceans could contain more plastic than fish by 2050.
 Aside from outnumbering the world’s population of aquatic creatures, microplastics are often consumed by sea animals.
 Once consumed, these microplastics can increase the chance of disease and impact reproduction in these animals.